 For starters we opted for the Chicken Liver Parfait with Apple Chutney and the Mozzarella and Prosciutto di Parma salad.
 Followed by the Mushroom Risotto and Shoulder of Lamb with Roasted Root Vegetables.
 It is safe to say after two nights of delicious and hearty meals we were rolling along the seafront back to bed.

 The next morning we watched the sunrise from the bay window in our room, the colours were absolutely stunning, creeping over the rolling hills across the sea.
-Afterwards, we decided to leave Gus in the room so he could have a lie in and headed to the main restaurant for breakfast.
+After the sun had risen, we left Gus in the room to have a lie in and headed to the main restaurant for breakfast.

 Our table was located next to the window, providing beautiful views over the coast below.
 Again, Hotel Tresanton had an amazing continental spread with fresh fruit, greek yogurt and pastries.
 Followed by hot food from the kitchen.
 Natalie stuck with the delicious Scottish Smoked Salmon with Scrambled Eggs, while I went for the Smashed Avocado and Poached Eggs on Sourdough.
 The perfect breakfast to set us up for a morning of exploring the coast.